An African safari is the ultimate bucket list trip, so you want to make sure you go at the right time.

 The journey will take you across vast, ever-changing landscapes and give you an up-close look at some of the world’s most beautiful animals in their natural environment.
 You’ll probably want to pack your bags as soon as you start imagining the awesome journey, but a little planning ahead of time can make your trip that little bit more magical.

-When is the best time for a safari?
+When is the best time for a safari in Africa?

 The best time to go on safari is between June and October, during the dry season.
 This is a cooler time of the year and you are more likely to see animals, who are searching for water sources.
 During these months, you can also catch the iconic Masai Mara migration.

-Here is a breakdown on some of the best countries to visit, when to go, and the perfect trips for you.
+Here is a breakdown of some of the best countries to visit, when to go, and the perfect trips for you.

 The Great Migration of wildebeests from Tanzania’s Serengeti to Kenya’s Masai Mara is awe-inspiring, to say the least.
 The precise timing of it is dependent upon rainfall patterns each year, meaning you can see different aspects of it at different times: the mass birthing of calves between January and March in the southern Serengeti, and river crossings between July and August.

 In addition to wildebeests, safari-goers will also have the chance to spot Africa’s most famous predator, lions.
 Prides of lions will follow the herds for the prime hunting opportunity they present.
 Cheetahs, wild dogs and hyenas also make appearances as they try to take down vulnerable members of the herd.
 If you’re lucky, you might even see a wildebeest or zebra giving birth.